mopires/htmlpp/README.md

 ## There is no syntax highlighter

 HTMLpp do not have any syntax highlighter to help.
-So it in the IDEs it will be Plain-Text wich is not nice.
+So it in the IDEs it will be Plain-Text which is not nice.